 Chocolate chips never tasted so good as in this easy Gluten Free Double Chocolate Espresso Cookies recipe.
-If you love lots of chocolate and espresso flavors, these cookies are amazing.
+These cookies are amazing if you love many chocolate and espresso flavors.

 If you love lots of mix-ins in your cookies, these Gluten Free Cowboy Cookies are for you.
 They are loaded with chocolate chips, shredded coconut, and nuts!

 Who says you have to bake the cookies?
 This easy, Edible Gluten Free Cookie Dough is fun for those who love to eat cookie dough.
 This is a safe, egg-free version that is best eaten with a spoon!